revdotcom/rev-ruby-sdk/README.md

 ### Background

-Rev.com provides transcription and translation services powered by humans.
-The Rev.com API allows you to tap these services with no manual steps.
+Rev.com provides transcription, caption and translation services powered by humans.
+The Rev.com API allows you to tap transcription and caption services with no manual steps.
 It's a RESTful API, documented at <https://www.rev.com/api/docs>.

 The Ruby SDK for the Rev API provides a convenient Ruby wrapper for the Rev.com API.
 All operations of the API, as described at <https://www.rev.com/api/operations>, are supported.